Lithium: benefits, dosage, contraindications

 Adult: 2 mg - 4 mg

-The dose should be stabilized at the lowest effective rate.
-The recommended effective minimum lithiaemia is 0.5 to 0.8 mEq/l.
-Lithium carbonate and lithium citrate are available in prescription drugs for the treatment of bipolar disorder.
+Dosage should be stabilized at the lowest effective level.
+The recommended minimum effective blood lithium level is 0.5 to 0.8 mEq/L. Lithium carbonate and lithium citrate are available as prescription medications for the treatment of bipolar disorder.
 The initial dose is 500 mg.
-Lithium as a trace element has no place in the treatment of these disorders.
-In oligotherapy, the lithium dosage in the form of lithium citrate is 2 to 4 mg (2 to 4 ampoules) in adults and 1 to 2 mg in children over 6 years (1 to 2 ampoules).
+Lithium as a trace element has no role in the treatment of these disorders.
+In oligotherapy, the lithium dosage in the form of lithium citrate is 2 to 4 mg (2 to 4 ampoules) in adults and 1 to 2 mg in children over 6 years old (1 to 2 ampoules).

 Interactions